Shhatter/digitaltulip-documentation/Docker/Docker Installation.md

-# Installing Docker onto Windows Machine
+#Installing Docker onto Windows Machine

-#Introduction
+##Introduction

 This documents provides step to step instructions on how to install and conigure Docker using the command line.

-#Prerequirements
+##Prerequisites

 Before proceeding, ensure that the following have been installed

 * Oracle Virtual Box 4.3 *IMPORTANT*.
 Can be found by going to https://www.virtualbox.org/wiki/Download_Old_Builds_4_3 There have been issues with configuring Docker with version 5.
 * Docker toolbox.
 Install from https://www.docker.com/docker-toolbox.
-NOTE untick the Vitural Box option when prompted.
+NOTE untick the Virtual Box option when prompted.
+* Gitbash 1.9.5 - Newer versions use mintty, which isn't compatable with some elements of docker.

+##The Process

 Open git bash, and run "docker-machine rm default", followed by "docker-machine create -d virtualbox default"